Rana Hanımsultan: Early life and education

 Rana Hanımsultan was born in Paris, France, on 25 February 1926.
 Her parents were Naciye Sultan, daughter of Şehzade Selim Süleyman and granddaughter of Ottoman Sultan Abdulmejid I, and Mehmet Kamil Killigil, younger brother of Naciye Sultan's former husband Enver Pasha.
 They married in 1923, one year after the death of Enver Pasha, and settled in Paris.
 She had three older maternal half-siblings: Mahpeyker Hanımsultan, Türkan Hanimsultan and Sultanzade Ali Bey.

 A special law was passed for her and her half-siblings to return to Turkey on 25 May 1939.
-They all became a citizen of the Republic of Turkey through a law dated 5 July 1939.
+They all became citizens of the Republic of Turkey through a law dated 5 July 1939.
 Rana's parents divorced in 1949, and her father returned to Turkey and became a Turkish citizen through a law dated 22 September 1949.
 He died in Istanbul on 7 August 1962.

 During World War II Rana Hanımsultan and her older sisters stayed with their mother in Switzerland until 1943.
 She completed her high secondary education there.
 In 1946 Rana and her parents returned to Paris.
-She was educated at Sorbonne University receiving a degree in French language and literature.
+She was educated at Sorbonne University, receiving a degree in French language and literature.